 Journalistic Forms of Theory.
 Periodical Publishing and Theorizing, 1950s to 1970s

-In the light of educational crises, a ›need for theory‹ was most pressingly articulated in circles and groups of the theory-oriented academic New Left.
-This movement was also a movement of newly founded theory journals, which included the West-German alternative (1958–1982), the US-American Studies on the Left, the French Arguments (1956–62) and the British New Reasoner/New Left Review (1956/60–today).
-Placing themselves in the tradition of Western Marxism and Critical Theory, these journals now served as observation posts of contemporary intellectual life and introduced their readers to new paradigms such as french Structuralism or psychoanalytical theory.
+In the light of educational crises, a “need for theory” was most pressingly articulated in groups of the theory-oriented academic New Left.
+This movement also gave rise to newly founded theory journals, including the West-German alternative (1958–1982), the US-American Studies on the Left, the French Arguments (1956–62) and the British New Reasoner/New Left Review (1956/60–today).
+Placing themselves in the tradition of Western Marxism and Critical Theory, these journals now served as observation posts of contemporary intellectual life and introduced their readers to new paradigms such as French Structuralism or psychoanalytical theory.
 Likewise, they were documentary media, editing and (re-)printing historical texts and sources from the archives, thus historicizing their own activity in a larger (counter-)canonic framework.

 Moritz Neuffer: »Gegen dieses 68«.
 Zu Robert Stockhammer: 1967.
 Pop, Grammatologie und Politik, in: ZfL Blog.
 Blog des Leibniz-Zentrums für Literatur- und Kulturforschung, Berlin, 25 Sep 2017